Diversity and Inclusion Awareness Workshop

 Identifying and Addressing Communication Complexities

 This workshop can be delivered in 2-hour, ½-day, 1-day, or 2-day formats in order to meet organizations’ varying needs.
 This highly interactive workshop introduces participants to communication complexities that can create barriers and present challenges to effective and productive communication.
-The primary objectives are for participants to gain an increased awareness that “the same things mean different things to different people,” to address the need to unlearn/relearn how we handle cultural differences and indifference, and to emphasize the need for listening for understanding (not necessarily agreement).
-Opportunities for introspection and increased self-awareness are provided via group discussions and exercises.
+The primary objectives are for participants to gain an increased awareness that “the same things mean different things to different people,” to address how we handle cultural differences and indifference, and to emphasize the need for listening for understanding (not necessarily agreement).
+Opportunities for introspection and increased self-awareness are provided via group discussions and exercises in an objective manner and without endorsement.

 Approaches and best practices for building the capacity to promote constructive and meaningful communication with colleagues, peers, members of the community, stakeholders, and others are presented with an open mind toward the discovery of new solutions.
-Cultural awareness and the importance of diversity, understanding micro-aggressions and how they affect others, acquiring an awareness of one’s own biases, prejudices or lack of understanding, and strategies to facilitate an understanding and acceptance of others’ differences are points of emphasis.
+Cultural awareness and the importance of diversity, understanding micro-aggressions and how they may affect others perceptions, acquiring an awareness of pre-conceptions, opinions or stereotypes that people – regardless of their race or sex – may have about people who are different, and strategies to facilitate an understanding and acceptance of others’ differences are points of emphasis.

 Case studies are integrated into the ½-day, 1-day, and 2-day sessions to reinforce the importance of identifying and addressing the communication complexities.